EricZinda/Perplexity/docs/pxint/pxint0080SimplePropositions.md

                     "i1": {},
                     "e2": {"SF": "prop"}}

-# Set the "RELS" key to the scope-resolved MRS tree
+# Set the "RELS" key to the scope-resolved MRS predications
 mrs["RELS"] = TreePredication(0, "_a_q", ["x3",
                                           TreePredication(1, "_file_n_of", ["x3", "i1"]),
                                           TreePredication(2, "_large_a_1", ["e2", "x3"])])